Note Number: AG1039

 This page is also available in PDF format: Bumblee (PDF - 197.1 KB)

 I think I've seen bumblebees in Victoria.
 What should I do?

-If, from your description, bumblebees are suspected, a technical specialist may contact you to arrange a visit to the location where the sighting occurred.
+If from your description, it is believed to be a bumblebee, a technical specialist may contact you to arrange a visit to the location where the sighting occurred.

 I've collected an insect that I think is a bumblebee.
 What should I do?

 Warning: Bumblebees can sting.
 Do not handle live bees.
 Only collect bumblebees if you are competent in the collection of stinging insects and it is safe to do so.

 If you suspect an insect you've collected is a bumblebee, please call the Exotic Plant Pest Hotline on 1800 084 881 and submit the insect for examination:

 - Kill the bee in methylated spirits or ethyl alcohol

 - Place in a tightly capped glass or plastic tube or jar (but not in a paper envelope)